 Despite the tremendous growth of the CBD industry after the US government took hemp-derived products off the Schedule 1 substances list, commercial banks have been hesitant to provide business solutions for CBD companies.
 However, a few banks, primarily online, offer services for CBD businesses.

 If you’ve started a CBD business, you’re going to need a bank account that can process transactions, among other essential services.
-But due to a lot of ambiguity with the legality of CBD product sales, some banks are hesitant to provide services for CBD businesses.
+However, due to a lot of ambiguity with the legality of CBD product sales, some banks are hesitant to provide services for CBD businesses.

 In this article, we’ll explain why and help you find a CBD-friendly bank.